What is the City and Town approval process? How long will it take?

 Are the City and Town supportive of the Project?
 Does the Project promote the key tenants of the City and Town’s long term master plans?

-The City of Ithaca Master Plan is in process and the Town of Ithaca Master Plan was completed in 2014.
+The project meets the goals of both the City of Ithaca Master Plan Town of Ithaca Master Plan.
 The principles of these plans include sustainable development while also ensuring the quality and livability of the business and residential districts.
-The repurposing of the Emerson property meets these goals.

 What is the estimated economic benefit to the area?
 Will the Project create new jobs and economic opportunities for the area and the region?